The public health impacts of PM2.5 from traffic air pollution

 PM2.5 pollution from traffic contributes to adverse health effects

-PM2.5 pollution from traffic in NYC contributes to an estimated 320 premature deaths and 870 emergency department (ED) visits and hospitalizations each year.
+PM2.5 pollution from traffic in the NYC region contributes to an estimated 320 premature deaths and 870 emergency department (ED) visits and hospitalizations each year in New York City.

 PM2.5-related health problems from traffic are highest in the poorest neighborhoods